A Diamond-Shaped UFO Over America's Only Nuclear Weapons Assembly Facility

 Sandia National Laboratories received and enhanced the imagery.
 A formal analysis was carried out by a government nuclear weapons laboratory.

-A 6-page formal incident report was created, classified, and has since been partially declassified.
-The government took this seriously enough to document properly.
+A 6-page formal incident report was created, classified, and released in full in July 2026.
+The government took this seriously enough to document properly — and to hand the evidence to the FBI.

-The analytical findings from Sandia National Laboratories are not in the released pages.
-What the enhancement revealed about the object's nature — size, altitude, speed, composition — is unknown.
+The analytical findings from Sandia National Laboratories are still not in the released report.
+What the enhancement revealed about the object's nature and composition is unknown.

 The 1957 newspaper account and NUFORC witness submissions suggest a much longer history of sightings at Pantex.
 Whether earlier formal reports exist — and whether they will be released — is not known.